revature-curriculum/pep-pythonSQL-project/README.md

 - HINT: This data will be selected from the callLogs table.
 - HINT 2: You can make use of ORDER BY to greatly simplify your python logic

+*General note - each of these functions take a "file_path" parameter.
+You will not need to edit this variable, but it will be used to accomplish each implementation.
+See main() for an example of the function invocations with file paths from /resources.